 The initiatives wing of IS is made up of short-term and long-term projects that fit within the goals of the organization.
 These individuals lead efforts to improve our communities, hold those in power accountable, and build the world we want to live in.

 Stacey Y. McCullough has been a design thinker for 18 years, including six at IDEO.
 Her interest in childhood development led her to an in-house innovation leadership role for a worldwide education company, and to volunteer work with children and families via Cambridge Family and Children's Service and the Parent-Child Home Program.
 While she continues to conduct design strategy projects across a variety of fields, she especially prizes those related to children's wellbeing.
-By founding and co-leading IS's Choosing Battles lab, Stacey is applying her expertise in optimizing efficacy and serving user needs to the arena of activists calling their legislators.
+By founding and co-leading It's Our Call, Stacey is applying her expertise in optimizing efficacy and serving user needs to the arena of activists calling their legislators.

-Becca Mayfield is a co-lead of the Choosing Battles lab for IS.
+Becca Mayfield is a co-lead of It's Our Call.
 She is an award-winning graphic designer and brand strategist, with an appetite for organizing complex information and an unwavering belief in the power of human connection.
 Raised in a small town in North Carolina, the lure of snow and public transit brought Becca to Somerville in 2009.
 Her professional work includes clients such as the Trustees of Reservations, the Peabody Essex Museum, the City of Boston, and Massachusetts General Hospital.
 She is a board member of The Sanctuary Boston, a worship community grounded in Unitarian Universalist values.
 Becca received a Bachelor of Graphic Design with a minor in Industrial Design from the College of Design at North Carolina State University.
 You can see more of Becca's work at beccamayfield.com

 Zayda Ortiz is a child of Mexican immigrants born in Tulsa, Oklahoma.
 Her parents taught her the importance of community service and civic engagement at an early age.
 Interning summers at the YWCA Intercultural Service Center, she helped newly arrived immigrants become integrated members of American society.
 Zayda also taught English and literacy skills in the Oklahoma migrant farming community.
 Throughout her life, she has canvassed for several campaigns, voter registration, and health care reform.
 Professionally, she has spent years working in the health care field, advocating to get treatment and coverage for patients in need.
 In her time working with IS, Zayda has energetically promoted the Safe Communities Act.
 She has been persistent in getting city and state leaders to commit to protecting Massachusetts’ immigrant population.